scala/scala-lang/_posts/2018-01-16-community-build-growth.md

 We've also [begun using it](https://github.com/scala/community-builds/issues/609) to gauge our progress on Java 9 support.

 Library authors have also benefited.
-The community build has often provided early warning of compatibility issues because of changes to Scala or changes to other libraries.
+The community build has often provided early warning of the effects of changes to Scala or changes to other libraries.
 It has helped maintainers standardize their builds, keep their dependencies up-to-date, identify flaky tests, and shake out assorted other issues.

 ## How big is it?